vvshard/just-bun/README.md

 ## Installation

 1. Install [Bun](https://bun.sh/) if it is not already on your system.
+    Recommended Bun version - not lower than 1.1.21
 2. Run in terminal in ~/.bun/ directory in bash:
     ```bash
     $ mkdir jb_script; cd jb_script; bun i just-bun